 The article brings to the forefront of discussion an issue that is pertinent to both online and traditional learning – how to design instruction to motivate and engage students.
 For a class to be beneficial for a student, the instruction must address the students’ academic motivation and self-regulation.
 No instructor can make a student learn.
 All an instructor can do is build on what the student already has – motivate, regulate, think.

-submitted 9/26/2010 kautrey
+Submitted 9/26/2010 kautrey

-Barbara, from the Social Learning Blog, talks about the love/hate relationship that instructional designers and eLearning developers have had with ADDIE as they have tried to keep up with the rapid advances in business and the needs for rapid application development.
+Barbara.
+(May 7, 2012).
+Instructional design and rapid prototyping: Rising from the ashes of ADDIE.
+Retrieved from: http://www.dashe.com/blog/elearning/instructional-design-and-rapid-prototyping-rising-from-the-ashes-of-addie Barbara, from the Social Learning Blog, talks about the love/hate relationship that instructional designers and eLearning developers have had with ADDIE as they have tried to keep up with the rapid advances in business and the needs for rapid application development.
 ADDIE was the foundation for the design of most systems, but in some instances has evolved based on rapid prototyping, customer participation and many feedback loops built into the process.
 This rapid prototyping allows for more instructional flexibility that can help eliminate problems early in the development stages as users are able to offer immediate feedback.

 This type of alternative to the ADDIE process allows instructors more flexibility with on-line development.
 ADDIE is a great framework for course development, but with the addition of many feedback loops the process has the opportunity to catch flaws or areas of improvement before the final course is developed.
 This not only makes the course better the first time around, but helps reduce additional time and costs that are involved with keeping classes up-to-date.
 It also allows flexibility while maintaining consistency in the process.

-submitted: 9-30-12 tdelker
+Submitted: 9-30-12 tdelker

 Bronson, J. W., Vanevenhoven, J. P., & Wagner, R. J. (2010).
 A top ten list for successful online courses.
-MERLOT Journal of Online Learning and Teaching, Volume 6, Number 2, 542-545 [PDF Document].
-Retrieved from http://jolt.merlot.org/vol6no2/bronson_0610.pdf
+MERLOT Journal of Online Learning and Teaching, Volume 6, Number 2, 542-545. http://www.itdl.org/Journal/Mar_10/article04.htm

 In this article, the authors define what they feel are the top ten practices to guarantee a successful online course as well as sharing some of the mistakes that were made in the initial stages of online course development at the University of Wisconsin-Whitewater.
 The authors acknowledge and discuss the difference between designing courses for the classroom and those offered in an online format.
 The need for training and integration of new faculty into the program to maintain course quality is also recognized and the guidelines defined in this article are now being used as a part of new faculty training.